naftalysh/jenkins-git/README.md

-Smaple project to demonstrate Jenkins to Git integration
+Smaple project to demonstrate Jenkins to Git integration.